Pesto-Cheese Straws!

 Cheese straws

-I, of course, had to make my own as I love all things cheese so it would be weird if I didn’t!
-I love how simple these are to make, kids can get involved and how you can eat them at any time of day and it be ok!
+I, of course, had to make my own as I love all things cheese so it would be weird if I didn’t.
+I love how simple these are to make, kids can get involved and you can eat them at any time of day as the perfect snack.
+These are one of the simplest yet most scrumptious treats you can bake (or buy in a shop, but they’re so much better homemade) and they are so easy to do.

-Shop brought and homemade ingredients
+Shop brought vs homemade ingredients

 Cheese